thuyanduong/promises-practice/README.md

     return value + 10;
     });
   ```
-  + This code snippet first logs `34` and then returns `34`.
-This is different from the previous snippet because of the `return`.
-We might expect the snippet to return `44`, but the `log` console method did not reassign value.
+  + This code snippet first logs `34` and then returns a Promise with a fullfilled value of `34`.

 **8. What does the following code snippet return?
 What does it log?
 How does this differ from the question above?**
   ```javascript